Architecture: Professional Practice (PgDip)

 On this Diploma programme, students will acquire an in-depth understanding of the legal and economic aspects of architectural practice and construction procurement, and the related skills necessary to practice effectively on entry into the architectural profession.

 The programme is designed to be undertaken whilst in full-time employment within an architectural practice or related construction industry organisation.
-It is taught by blended learning methods using the internet (see ‘how will I be taught’ below).
+It is taught by blended learning methods using the internet (including on-line seminars and tutorials), normally supplemented by short on-site courses (but see ‘how will I be taught’ for special provisions for 20/21).
 The full-time version is a fast track route allowing completion within nine months.

 Typically, you will need to have the qualifications prescribed by the Architects Registration Board (ARB) at Part 1 and Part 2 and a minimum of 12 months professional experience compliant with ARB requirements.